How put options work

 The concept of a put option

-Most option contracts will have a premium charge owed to the broker.
+Option buyers pay a premium to the option seller, and brokers may also charge commissions/fees depending on the account.
 This charge is paid per share in most cases.
 Let’s say your broker charges $1 per share.
 You would need to remove $100 from your put option earnings, plus any other potential commissions, before getting your final profit total.

 What influences the price of a put option?

 Once a put option has lost its time value, the focus then turns to its inherent value.
 As the name implies, this is the difference between the strike price and the underlying asset's price.
 If the inherent value remains, it is considered ‘in the money’ (ITM).
-‘Out of the money’ (OTM) and ‘at the money’ (ATM) then the put options have zero inherent value given there is no financial benefit of the put option being exercised.
+If a put is in the money (ITM), it has intrinsic value (strike minus underlying price).
+If it is at the money (ATM) or out of the money (OTM), it has zero intrinsic value (though it may still have time value).

 Buying put options

 Remember – buying a put option means you believe the value of an underlying asset will fall in value during the time of the contract.
-So, buying a put option can also be seen as a protective, risk-averse move to hedge against the prospect of the asset’s value declining.
+Buying a put can be used as a hedge, but it has a cost (the premium) and may expire worthless.
+If the underlying rises, the put can lose value and the premium may not be offset by gains depending on position size and timing.

 Let’s say that you currently have a long (buy) position on the underlying asset.
 Buying a put option can be used as a form of insurance for your long position if the asset’s value falls against you.
 However, if the price of the underlying asset continues to rise in your favour, all that you’ve lost is the premium charge to take out the OTM put option in the first place.
-This should be comfortably balanced by your gains on the underlying asset.
+This may be partly offset by gains on the underlying asset, depending on position size, timing and market moves.

 Is buying a put option the same as short selling?